andretimpa/boxcar-thermoelectrics/README.md

 # Running

-The jupyter notebook can be run as is, by opening it in jupyter. to run the standalone GUI enter in a terminal
+The jupyter notebook can be run as is, by opening it in jupyter.
+To run the standalone GUI enter in a terminal

 python3 -i numerics_interface.py